 You can see all our wage bandings here: http://bit.ly/SAO-Wage-Banding

-Below you’ll find a sample of wages, hourly rates and relative cost of living in EU member states.
-I was surprised to see the seventeen-fold difference between the highest and lowest hourly rate within the EU!
+Table 1, below shows average wages, household incomes, minimum wages, average hourly earnings, relative cost of living index and earning/cost of living ratio for a selection of countries. was surprised to see the seventeen-fold difference between the highest and lowest hourly rate within the EU!

-The point of including this table is to show what one needs to get paid, to have an average quality of life and how that it is relative to where you live.
+The point of including this table is to show what one needs to get paid to have an average quality of life depends on where you live.

-However, if you lived in Switzerland and employed someone living in Bulgaria and then paid them €29.46 per hour, that person would have a disproportionately high quality of life.
+However, if you lived in Switzerland and employed someone living in Bulgaria and then paid them €29.46 per hour, that person would have a disproportionately high quality of life in their home country.
 This is due to the relatively low cost of living in Bulgaria compared to Switzerland.

 The final column is simply the household income divided by the cost of living.
 This is an arbitrary number and is not proof of anything, but it does suggest that the relationship between household income and the relative cost of living is disproportionate for countries where the average income is lower.
 This suggests that it may be harder to have a decent quality of life in these countries, despite the low cost of living.